awsdocs/amazon-vpc-user-guide/doc_source/middlebox-routing-console.md

 + Routing traffic to a middlebox appliance, for example, an Amazon EC2 instance that's configured as a security appliance\.
 + Routing traffic to a Gateway Load Balancer\.
 For more information, see the [User Guide for Gateway Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/)\.

-For more information, see [Examples: Middlebox routing](middlebox-routing-examples.md)\.
+For more information, see [Middlebox routing scenarios](middlebox-routing-examples.md)\.

 **Topics**
 + [Middlebox routing wizard prerequisites](#routing-console-rules)